CiruNdungu/Project-Data-lakes-with-Spark/README.md

 **Log Dataset**

 The log dataset consists of log files in JSON format generated based on the songs in the dataset above.
 These simulate activity logs from the music streaming app.
-The JSON logs on user activity have the following structure.
+Below is an example of what the data in a log file, 2018-11-12-events.json looks like

 ![log dataset structure](https://user-images.githubusercontent.com/116004104/213382358-55e12f4a-b9bb-4972-b1e9-ac778f1b545a.png)